Today we’re shipping the Atlas at v1.0.

 Zoning.
 Overlays.
 Flood, hazard, equity.
 Opportunity Zones.
 Airport height limits.
 The energy grid.
 Highways and freight.
 School districts and water districts.
 Counties, metros, congressional lines.
 Every research city we’ve shipped, color-coded by how fresh the data is.

-Click anywhere.
-The map reads what you’re standing on and tells you which rules apply, which overlays bite, what the county says about you, and whether the parcel has been researched yet.
+Click anywhere and the map reads what you’re standing on: which rules apply, which overlays bite, what the county says about you, and whether the parcel has been researched yet.

 Switch lenses, not tabs.

-We’re shipping with 65 ready-made views — one for every kind of person who opens a map.
-A housing lens lights up density and supply.
-An energy lens lights up the grid and demand.
-A defense lens lights up airfields and approach surfaces.
-A transportation lens lights up freight and ports.
+We shipped with 65 ready-made views — one for every kind of person who opens a map.
+A housing lens lit up density and supply.
+An energy lens lit up the grid and demand.
+A defense lens lit up airfields and approach surfaces.
+A transportation lens lit up freight and ports.
 Thirteen industry lenses.
-Sixty-five preset styles.
+Sixty-five presets.
 One click between them.

-Don’t see your view?
-Build it.
-Every layer on the map is yours to retint, reshape, and save.
-Share it as a link.
-Drop it into a deck.
+Every layer on the map was yours to retint, reshape, and save — then share as a link or drop into a deck.

-Every elevation in the lower 48 is baked in.
-Tilt the map and the country rises.
+Every elevation in the lower 48 was baked in.
+Tilt the map and the country rose.
 Hillshade everywhere, at every zoom.
 Read the slope of a parcel without leaving the page.

 Built for the people who buy land.